Why "Infinity in a drop"?

 Sri Aurobindo, Savitri, p.
 101

 In the Indian tradition, the image of the drop and the ocean is generally used in the opposite direction.
-The immersion of a drop into the ocean is taken as a symbol for liberation and the end of suffering by the extinction of individual existence.
+The reunion of the drop with the ocean is taken as a symbol for liberation.
+It signifies the end of suffering by the extinction of individual existence.
 It is in this image that the most prominent schools of Advaita Vedanta and Buddhism find each other.